 With over a decade of HR experience, I have attended countless career fairs and interviewed thousands of potential candidates.
 Based on my experience, doing the following can help set yourself apart from the crowd.

 So, your college hoodie, sweat pants, and running shoes work, right?
 Wrong.

 Women should wear a top, skirt or dress pants and a blazer.
 Men should wear a suit and tie.
 Men and women both need to make sure their clothes are clean, pressed, and of a professional style and color.
 If you don’t have suitable attire or can’t afford to buy new clothes, ask a friend to borrow a nice outfit or shop the resale racks.
 Shoes should fit well and be comfortable to walk in.
 (Another tip for the guys: when wearing suits or dress slacks, be sure to wear dress socks and not white athletic socks!)

 Do Your Homework

 Know your audience!
-Research which potential employers will be there, make a list of your top priorities and then learn about the companies.
+Research which potential employers will be there, make a list of your top priorities, and then learn about the companies.
 Where do they have operations?
 Have they been mentioned in the news lately?
-Find out if company executives and leadership are alumnus of your college or university as this is a great conversation starter.
+Find out if company executives and leaders are alumni of your college or university as this is a great conversation starter.

 Bring along copies of your resume printed on professional resume paper.
 Take more resumes with you than you expect you’ll need.
 If you need help getting your resume written professionally, talk to your career services department.
 They are a great resource for resume writing and editing.